875441459/Design_DMA/README.md

-# Design_DMA
+# Design FIB beamformer

-This is a repository containing the function of designing the Circular/Linear Differential Microphone Array (DMA) Beamformer.
+This is a repository containing the function of designing the Circular/Linear frequency-invariant Beamformer(FIB).

 References: